 - Professional opinion letters or testimony

 - Your own notes regarding the effects of your injuries

 Do you need a lawyer to file for uninsured/underinsured motorist coverage?

-Strictly speaking, no. You do not need to hire a West Palm Beach vehicle accident lawyer to handle your uninsured/underinsured motorist claim.
+Strictly speaking, you do not need to hire a West Palm Beach motorcycle accident lawyer to handle your uninsured/underinsured motorist claim.
 However, this does not mean that handling your claim on your own is a good idea.
 Proving fault and damages are both extraordinarily complex legal processes; and, even once you have the necessary evidence, you still need to convince your insurance company that it is obligated to pay.
 Without an experienced attorney advocating on your behalf, you stand almost no chance of recovering the full financial compensation you deserve.